-“Holistic spirituality is about fully acknowledging and encompassing every aspect of life, including our shadows, denials and ultimately death.
-And, most of all, it involves embracing the shadow side of spirituality itself, including God’s.”
+Holistic and multidimensional spirituality is about fully acknowledging and encompassing every aspect of life, including our shadows, denials and ultimately death.
+And, most of all, it involves embracing the shadow side of spirituality itself, including God’s.
 (Franco Santoro)

 Holism is based on the experience that all aspects of life are intimately related and part of the same whole.
 Holistic principles have existed since ancient times in the most varied cultures and contexts, including science, sociology, education, religion and medicine.

-For many people the term “God” has lost interest and in some cases even produces strong resistance.
-In certain situations it is awkward to mention “God,” since this can easily give wrong impressions and cause prejudices.
+For many people, the term “God” has lost interest and in some cases even produces strong resistance.
+In certain situations, it is awkward to mention “God,” since this can easily give wrong impressions and cause prejudices.
 This is probably because some concepts of God trigger fear, guilt, and judgment.
 “God” is merely a term, which can take other names and forms, and even no name or form at all.
-What counts here is the direct experience of God, and of our true nature devoid of any assumption.
+What counts here is the direct experience of God, and of our true nature, devoid of any assumption.

 What most people on a spiritual quest seek today are not mere formalities, doctrines or creeds, but paths of direct experience.
 They search for a first-hand knowledge of their true self, or a direct encounter and communion with God, which is ultimately the authentic essence of what all spiritual traditions pursue.